arbor-sim/arbor/doc/cpp_simulation.rst

     Simulations take the following inputs:

+        * The **constructor** takes:
-        * The **constructor** takes an :cpp:class:`arb::recipe` that describes the model, and an :cpp:class:`arb::domain_decomposition` that describes how the cells in the model are assigned to hardware resources.
+            *   an :cpp:class:`arb::recipe` that describes the model;
+            *   an :cpp:class:`arb::domain_decomposition` that describes how the cells in the model are assigned to hardware resources;
+            *   an :cpp:class:`arb::global_context` which performs communication
+                on distributed memory syustems.
         * **Experimental inputs** that can change between model runs, such as external spike trains.